Animal hoarding: Self-neglect and child/elder abuse

 The problems of self-neglect and elder and child abuse are also health problems associated with animal hoarding.
 Self-neglect can be defined as "the inability to provide for oneself the goods or services to meet basic needs", and has been shown to be an "independent risk factor for death".
 While self-neglect is a condition generally associated with the elderly, animal hoarders of any age can and do experience it.
 This is demonstrated by the fact that hoarders' lifestyles often match the degenerate sanitary conditions that surround them.
 Child and elder abuse arise when dependents are living with the hoarder.
 According to one study, dependents lived with hoarders in over half of the cases.
 As with his or her animals, the hoarder often fails to provide adequate care for dependents both young and old, who suffer from a lack of basic necessities as well as the health problems caused by unsanitary conditions.
 In one case, two children of a couple hoarding 58 cats and other animals were forced to repeat kindergarten and first grade because of excessive absence due to respiratory infections.
 Self-neglect and neglect of dependents make up a major human health concern of animal hoarding.

+Public health and interdisciplinary response

+Animal hoarding has been described in veterinary and public health literature as a form of chronic, large-scale neglect that can affect animals, the person who hoards animals, other household members, neighbors, and responders.
+Cases may involve failure to provide adequate nutrition, sanitation, veterinary care, and housing, while the person may not recognize the deteriorating condition of the animals or the home environment.

+Public health concerns may include exposure to accumulated animal waste, high ammonia levels, parasites, zoonotic infections, fire hazards, structural deterioration of housing, and neglect of dependent children, older adults, or people with disabilities.
+Because these cases can involve both behavioral health and environmental health risks, responses may require coordination among veterinarians, mental health professionals, social services, housing or code-enforcement agencies, animal control officers, law enforcement, and public health officials.

+Long-term management can be difficult because animal hoarding cases may involve poor interagency communication, limited follow-up, difficulty enforcing court-ordered counseling or psychological evaluation, and recidivism.
+Researchers have suggested that earlier identification and long-term monitoring may improve outcomes for both animals and people affected by hoarding cases.